ccca-dc/ckanext-mdedit/README.rst

 =============

 ..
 A Metadata Editor Extension which uses ckanext-scheming and changes the appearance of the dataset and resource form
 ..
-Includes Tabs to groups the json fields
+Includes Tabs to group the json fields
 ..
 Beta State ... still under developement!!!